kerolloz/my-super-awesome-api/README.md

 # My Super Awesome API <a target="_blank" href="https://kounter.tk"><img align="right" src="https://t.ly/pukV" /></a>

 > **Warning**
-> This is app is used for demonstration purposes only.
+> This app is used for demonstration purposes only.

 This is the backend repository for _my super awesome app_.
 It's built using NodeJS and ExpressJS.
 I mainly created it to demonestrate a full-stack app deployment.
 Here's the tutorial [link](https://blog.kero.cf/free-deployment-for-your-full-stack-web-application).